TangoraBox/ComponentInspector/README.md

 ---

-## Installation with Maven
+## Library import with Maven

-The artifacts have been published to maven central
+The artifacts have been published to maven central:

 ### FXComponentInspector